mrep1085/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/ILT/LAB_AK_19-azure-digital-twins.md

     > **TIP**: To learn more about the use of `await Task.Yield();` review the following resource:
     > * [Task.Yield Method](https://docs.microsoft.com/dotnet/api/system.threading.tasks.task.yield?view=net-5.0)

-1. To add the code that processes the event and creates a message for TSI, locate the `// INSERT TSI Event creation below here` comment and insert the following code below it:
+1. To review the code that processes the event and creates a message for TSI, locate the `// REVIEW TSI Event creation below here` comment and review the following code below it:

     ```csharp
     // The event is Cheese Cave Device Telemetry